 - Learn More About Genetic Makeup Or Health

-- Comes with 2 swabs, and they’ll replace for free if damaged
+- Comes with two swabs, and they’ll replace for free if damaged

 - Charitable partnerships with animal rights groups

-- Genetic mutation testing for over 150 canine health conditions
+- Genetic mutation testing for over 200 canine health conditions (Premium test)

-- Results back in 2-3 weeks (quicker than most)
+- Results back in two to three weeks

 - Phone, email customer service for any questions